-The Macerich Company, a Maryland corporation ("Macerich" or the "Issuer") may offer from time to time, in one or more series, shares of its Common Stock, \$.01 par value per share (the "Common Stock"), warrants to purchase Common Stock (the "Securities Warrants") and rights to purchase shares of Common Stock (the "Rights").
+The Macerich Company (the "Company") may offer from time to time, in one or more series, shares of its Common Stock, \$.01 par value per share (the "Common Stock"), warrants to purchase Common Stock (the "Securities Warrants") and rights to purchase shares of Common Stock (the "Rights").
 The Common Stock, the Securities Warrants and the Rights are collectively referred to herein as the "Securities."
 Securities will have a maximum aggregate offering price of \$500,000,000 and will be offered on terms to be determined at the time of the offering.